-The tool moves on a straight line from its current position to the line end point.
-The starting point is the end point of the preceding block.
+The TNC moves the tool in a straight line from its current position to the straight-line end point.
+The starting point for the straight line is the end point that was programmed in the preceding block.

-▶ Enter the coordinates of the end point.
+- ▶ Enter the coordinates of the end point for the line.

+- Further entries, if necessary:

-- ▶ Radius compensation RL/RR/R0
+- ► Radius compensation RL/RR/R0

 - ▶ Feed rate F

-- ▶ Miscellaneous function M
+- ► Miscellaneous function M